Tyre History, Family Crest & Coats of Arms

 Early History of the Tyre family

-Another 361 words (26 lines of text) covering the years 1955 and 1991 are included under the topic Early Tyre History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Tyre research.
+Another 181 words (13 lines of text) covering the years 1955, 1991, 1543, 1597 and are included under the topic Early Tyre History in all our PDF Extended History products and printed products wherever possible.

 Tyre Spelling Variations